-With the adoption of the National Park-wide Partnership Plan in 2022, the Authority completed and approved a set of priorities for its own Business Plan during 2023/24, to include an annual Work Programme and its monitoring framework.
+With the adoption of the National Park-wide Partnership Plan in 2022, the Authority completed and approved a set of priorities for its own Business Plan during 2024/25, to include an annual Work Programme and its monitoring framework.

-The Authority's review of its Counter Fraud policies and procedures, in light of updated code of practices and self-assessment toolkit from the Chartered Institute of Public Finance & Accountancy (CIPFA) and International Framework for Good Governance in the Public Sector, was not progressed as expected in 2023/24 due to other pressures and so this work will be prioritised in 2024/25 to ensure the Authority continues to follow best practice.
+The Authority's review of its Counter Fraud policies and procedures, in light of updated code of practices and self-assessment toolkit from the Chartered Institute of Public Finance & Accountancy (CIPFA) and International Framework for Good Governance in the Public Sector, was not progressed as expected in 2024/25 due to other pressures and so this work will be prioritised in 2025/26 to ensure the Authority continues to follow best practice.

 As reported elsewhere in the Statement, a full staff survey was conducted at the end of 2023.
-The very positive results are being analysed by the staff working group and will be used to inform a review of the People Plan.
+The very positive results were analysed by the staff working group and were used to inform a review of the People Plan; the next survey is due in November 2025.

-As mentioned above, the Authority will look to complete its, broader than originally expected, work on establishing best practice in records management across the organisation, thus ensuring compliance with data protection legislation (including GDPR) and retention schedules.
+The Authority will look to complete its, broader than originally expected, work on establishing best practice in records management across the organisation, thus ensuring compliance with data protection legislation (including GDPR) and retention schedules.